-It is not just cargo from the port of La Spezia that goes through the town, but it is a key hub for rail passenger travel going to and from scenic Cinque Terre.
+It is not just cargo from the port of La Spezia that goes through the town, it is also a key hub for rail passenger travel going to and from the scenic Cinque Terre.

 There are four platforms at La Spezia station.
 It’s one of the end points on the Parma-La Spezia line, as well as a stop on the Genoa-Pisa line.
 The latter includes stops in the five villages of Cinque Terre.
 Some of the trains that pass through La Spezia en route to Genoa stop at every town in Cinque Terre, while others only stop at one or two, so be sure to check your ticket before you board.

 Just outside of the station, there are stops for several buses that serve various points in La Spezia as well as other towns and cities in the region.

 Hotels in La Spezia